PRINSUS-RIsk/SUS-Risk/research/publications.md

     - Biagini, L., Severini S. "Can Machine Learning discover the determining factors in participation in insurance schemes?
 A comparative analysis" 12th AIEAA Conference, 22-23 June 2023, Milan, Italy
 - **2022**:
     -  Biagini, L., Severini S., "Can Machine Learning discover the determining factors in participation in insurance schemes?
 A comparative analysis" AgEconMeeting: 185th EAAE seminar on Early Career Development of Agricultural Economists in Europe - Göttingen, Germany
+    -  Tappi, M., Carucci, F., Gagliardi, A., Gatta, G., Giuliani, M.M., Lamonaca, E., Santeramo, F.G.
+(2022).
+Temporal and design approaches to catch further yield-weather relationships: evidence on durum wheat in Italy.
+In 11th AIEAA Conference - CAP, Farm to Fork and Green Deal: policy coherence, governance, and future challenges, 16-17 June 2022, Viterbo (Italy).
+    -  Tappi, M., & Santeramo, F. G. (2022, November).
+(Extreme) Weather index-based insurances: data, models, and other aspects we need to think about.
+In 2022 IEEE Workshop on Metrology for Agriculture and Forestry, 3-5 November 2022, Perugia (Italy).

 ## Educational Outputs